Cambridge Agreement

-The Cambridge Agreement was an agreement between the shareholders of the Massachusetts Bay Company, signed on August 29, 1629, in Cambridge in England.
+The Cambridge Agreement was an agreement between the shareholders of the Massachusetts Bay Company, signed on August 29, 1629, in Cambridge, England.

-Under its terms, those who intended to emigrate to the New World could purchase shares held by those shareholders who wanted to remain home.
-Thus the agreement was a precursor to the foundation of Boston, Massachusetts.
+Under its terms, those who intended to emigrate to the New World could purchase shares held by those shareholders who wanted to remain at home.
+Thus, the agreement was a precursor to the foundation of Boston, Massachusetts.

 Background

 In 1620, the Charter of New England established the Council for New England as a Joint Stock Company.

 Impact of agreement

 The Cambridge Agreement stipulated that the Massachusetts Bay Colony would be under local control in New England, rather than controlled by a corporate board based in London.
-Not all the shareholders of the Company had any intention of emigrating, despite their Puritan sympathies.
+Not all the Company's shareholders intended to emigrate, despite their Puritan sympathies.
 In return for guaranteeing local control over the colony, the non-emigrating shareholders were bought out by the emigrating shareholders.
 John Winthrop led the Company's emigrating party following these negotiations and was elected Colonial Governor in October 1629.

-The agreement guaranteed the Massachusetts Colony would be self-governing, answerable only to the English Crown.
-The Colony and the Company then became, to all intents and purposes, one and the same.
-Winthrop's Puritans carried this Charter across the Atlantic arriving at America in 1630.
+The agreement guaranteed that the Massachusetts Bay Colony would be self-governing and answerable only to the English Crown.
+The Colony and the Company then became, for all intents and purposes, the same.
+Winthrop's Puritans carried this Charter across the Atlantic, arriving in America in 1630.